 If applicable, how does this project integrate with other similar programs?

-- Read the Athlii Gwaii Legacy Restoration Grant Guide (coming soon).
+- Read the Athlii Gwaii Legacy Restoration Grant Guide.

-- Applications must be for capital projects that use proven practices and do not cause unintended consequences (example invasive species).
+- Applications must be for capital projects that use proven practices and do not cause unintended consequences (for example, introducing invasive species).
 Certain activities may not be eligible for funding.

-- Applications must include all feasibility studies, design and implementation details and a business plan to demonstrate that the project is ready for tender.
+- Stage 2 applications must include all feasibility studies, design and implementation details and a business plan to demonstrate that the project is ready for tender.
 Projects must have received all or most permits or approvals.

-- Applications must detail other capital funding contributions.
+- Stage 2 applications must detail other capital funding contributions.
 Capital funding may include own-source revenue, in-kind contributions, debt financing, or grants and contributions from other agencies.